Deba1998/Restaurant-Review-prediction/README.md

 We assign the negative reviews to "0" and positive reviews to "1"

+Here we use tsv file instead of csv file as reviews may contain commas between them which will lead to faulty results

 We apply natural language processing to solve thiis problem

 We done it in the following steps:-